sortiz4/rchmod/README.md

 ## Script
-The previous version is available as a shell script, `chmodrt.sh`, and is compatible with Windows through Cygwin and other similar distributions.
+The previous version is available as a shell script, `chmodrt.sh`, and is compatible with Windows through Cygwin and Unix-like environments.